FlowLibs

 Can I use FlowLibs solutions in my ALM pipeline?

 Yes.
-The solutions are standard Power Platform managed solutions, so they work with both Power Platform Pipelines and Azure DevOps / GitHub Actions ALM workflows.
-Treat them like any vendor-provided solution: import once into Dev, then promote through your existing pipeline.
+They're standard Power Platform solutions, so they work with both Power Platform Pipelines and Azure DevOps / GitHub Actions ALM workflows.
+Import the unmanaged solution into Dev, then promote it through your existing pipeline the same way you would any first-party solution.

 What environment variables do I need to set?